-Section 5.17 Office / Commercial (OC) Mixed-Use District27
+Section 5.17 Office / Commercial (OC) Mixed-Use District^{27, 32}

-A. Purpose.
+- A. Purpose.
 The purpose of the OC district is to allow for well-designed employment centers.
 Developments in the OC district contain a mix of land uses, primarily oriented to commercial and office uses but also allowing multi-family and attached single-family residential uses.
-Developments are oriented to principal streets, contain substantial public space and streetscaping, allow for pedestrian movement within the site and between adjacent sites, and meet the design standards provided for this district.

-- B. Location.
+Developments are oriented to principal streets, contain substantial public space and streetscaping, allow for pedestrian movement within the site and between adjacent sites, and meet the design standards provided for this district. - B. Location.
 This zoning category is intended for use on properties: - 1.
 In the Growth Area as shown in the most recently adopted Comprehensive Plan, if the plan does not include a future land use map; or - 2.
 In locations where the appropriate land use category is designated on the future land use map (and related text) in the most recently adopted Comprehensive Plan.

-- 1. Uses that are permitted, conditional, and not permitted in this district shall be as indicated in Appendix C, Principal Permitted Uses Table. - 2.
-Uses shown as conditional uses for this district in Appendix C, Principal Permitted Uses Table shall be subject to the Compatibility Assessment Meeting process pursuant to Article 7, Section 7.6 inclusive.
+- 1. Uses that are permitted, conditional, and not permitted in this district shall be as indicated in Appendix C, Principal Permitted and Conditional Uses Table. - 2.
+Uses shown as conditional uses (CU) for this district in Appendix C, Principal Permitted and Conditional Uses Table shall be subject to review and approval by the Board of Zoning Appeals in accordance with Section 6.3 of this Ordinance.32

 - 1. Setbacks, height, and other site development standards shall be as indicated in Appendix A, Residential Site Development Standards, and Appendix B, Non-Residential Site Development Standards, except as provided elsewhere in this Ordinance. - 2.
 For a non-residential use abutting a commercial or industrial use at a side lot line: - a.
 No side yard building setback is required, unless required by the Building Code or other law or regulation. - b.
-Section 4.11A-B does not apply to the side property line that abuts a commercial or industrial use. - 3.
-For a non-residential use abutting a commercial or industrial use at a rear lot line: - a.
+Section 4.11A-B does not apply to the side property line that abuts a commercial or industrial use.

+- 3. For a non-residential use abutting a commercial or industrial use at a rear lot line: - a.
 A rear yard building setback may be reduced to 10 feet. - b.
 Section 4.11.A-B does not apply to the rear property line. - 4.
 Section 4.11.A-C does not apply to the front lot property line. - 5.
 Vehicular parking requirements shall be 80% of the required number of parking spaces indicated in Article 11 of this Ordinance. - 6.
 On-street vehicular parking spaces located within 100 feet of the property where the development is located may compose up to 50% of the number of required parking spaces indicated in Article 11 of this Ordinance.